Features You Might Expect That bees Doesn’t Have

 -

 bees can currently fragment extents when required to remove duplicate blocks, but has no defragmentation capability yet.
-When possible, bees will attempt to work with existing extent boundaries, but it will not aggregate blocks together from multiple extents to create larger ones.
+When possible, bees will attempt to work with existing extent boundaries and choose the largest fragments available, but it will not aggregate blocks together from multiple extents to create larger ones.

 -